National Nathusius' Pipistrelle Project

 - Maternity colonies have been discovered in Kent, Northumberland and on the Surrey/Greater London border.

-- Seven long distant migratory records have been found: one bat ringed in North Somerset was rediscovered in Holland in December 2013; a bat from Latvia was recaptured in East Sussex in October 2015; two bats from Lithuania were recaptured in Kent in August and October 2016; and two bats from Latvia turned up in Greater London in August and September 2017; one bat from Latvia turned up in Essex in September 2017; and one bat ringed in East Sussex was found in Belgium in September 2018.
+- Nine long distant migratory records have been found: one bat ringed in North Somerset was rediscovered in Holland in December 2013; a bat from Latvia was recaptured in East Sussex in October 2015; two bats from Lithuania were recaptured in Kent in August and October 2016; and two bats from Latvia turned up in Greater London in August and September 2017; one bat from Latvia turned up in Essex in September 2017; one bat ringed in East Sussex was found in Belgium in September 2018; and one bat ringed in Northumberland was found in Poland in May 2019.
 The details including bat ring numbers and minimum distances travelled are shown below.

 Why are we running this project?